Last updated: 2 May 2026

 Total annual savings£1,200-£1,800

 With a 4kW solar system (£6,000-£8,000) and a home charger (£800-£1,200), total investment is around £7,000-£9,000.
-At £1,500/year in savings, the combined payback period is 5-6 years.
-After that, you're generating free electricity and free fuel for another 20+ years.
+At £1,500/year in savings, the combined payback period is often around 5-7 years.
+After that, solar generation can materially reduce both household electricity bills and EV charging costs for many years.

 How it works technically